allegro/allegro.tech/_posts/2018-09-17-custom-solr-collapsing-plugin-development.md

 ---

 At [Allegro](/about-us/) we use Solr as our main search engine.
-Due to the traffic to our search engine being up to 10K rps and index size over 100M items we need to develop custom optimizations.
+Due to the traffic to our search engine being up to 10K rps and index size around 100M documents we need to develop custom optimizations.
 In this post I will describe the story of our Solr plugin development.

 ## Business case